-\\\ PMI Mortgage Insurance Co. ("PMI Co.") has informed all policyholders, insureds, and servicers of mortgage loans insured by PMI Co. that the Arizona Department of Insurance obtained an "Order Directing Full and Exclusive Possession and Control of Insurer" (the "Order") dated October 20, 2011 with respect to PMI Co.
+PMI Mortgage Insurance Co. ("PMI Co.") has informed all policyholders, insureds, and servicers of mortgage loans insured by PMI Co. that the Arizona Department of Insurance obtained an "Order Directing Full and Exclusive Possession and Control of Insurer" (the "Order") dated October 20, 2011 with respect to PMI Co.
 Under the Order, the Arizona Department of Insurance has full possession, management and control of PMI Co.
 Effective October 24, 2011 and pursuant to the Order, the Director of the Arizona Department of Insurance instituted a partial claim payment plan.
 Claim payments will be made at 50%, with the remaining amount deferred as a policyholder claim.
-On November 23, 2011, The PMI Group Inc., parent of PMI Co., filed a Chapter 11 bankruptcy petition.
-PMI Co. has not commenced bankruptcy proceedings.

-Many providers of private mortgage insurance, including the providers set forth above, are experiencing financial difficulties and have had their credit ratings downgraded or placed on watch for a future downgrade.
-The Authority makes no representations about the financial condition of any of the private mortgage insurance companies or their ability to make full and timely payment to the Authority of claims on the single family mortgage loans on which the Authority may experience losses.
+Authority makes no representations about the financial condition of any of the private mortgage insurance companies or their ability to make full and timely payment to the Authority of claims on the single family mortgage loans on which the Authority may experience losses.
 Pursuant to changes to the Authority's regulations, the Authority may impose minimum ratings on the issuers of private mortgage insurance policies; however, no assurance can be given whether the Authority will commence requiring such ratings.
 See "Lowering by Standard & Poor's of the United States Debt Rating to AA+" above for a discussion of FHA mortgage insurance and the status of the ratings of the United States by Standard & Poor's.